arthurgouveia/prettyCheckable/README.md

 #What does it do?

 This plugin replaces the default checkboxes and radio inputs for better looking ones.
-[Check the landing page](http://arthurgouveia.com/prettyCheckable/).
+Check the [landing page](http://arthurgouveia.com/prettyCheckable/) for a demo.

 ##Features: